agilexrobotics/limo-doc/Limo user manual(EN).md

 #### 5.2 Download the image to be burned

 Here is an example of the official image provided by our company.
-Use Baidu cloud disk to download the image, and the download link is:
+Use Baidu cloud disk to download the image, and the download link is:https://pan.baidu.com/s/1MyyAR4y-Umyf_OwMk-rinA Extract the code: 50d9

 #### 5.3 Instructions on software usage